AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 * While the RDE is in many ways similar to a Cloud Development Environment, there are some minor architectural differences in order to allow for quick syncing of code.
 * The mechanism for getting code to RDE is different.
 One syncs code from a local development environment to the RDE, while the other is deploying code via Cloud Manager to the Cloud Development Environment.
-* For these reasons, it is recommended that after validating code on a RDE environment, you should deploy the code to a Cloud Development Environment using the non-production pipeline.
+* For these reasons, it is recommended that after validating code on an RDE environment, you should deploy the code to a Cloud Development Environment using the non-production pipeline.
 Finally, test the code before deploying with the production pipeline.

 ## How many RDEs do I need? {#how-many-rds-do-i-need}

-* The number of RDEs needed will depend on the make-up and processes of an organization.
+* The number of RDEs needed depends on the make-up and processes of an organization.
 * The most flexible model is where an organization purchases a dedicated RDE for each one of their AEM CS developers.
-In this model, each developer can test their code on the RDE without needing to coordinate with other team members around whether a RDE environment is available.
+In this model, each developer can test their code on the RDE without needing to coordinate with other team members around whether an RDE environment is available.
 * At the other extreme, a team with a single RDE may use internal processes to coordinate which developer can use the environment at a given time.
 This can possibly be whenever a developer has hit an intermediate feature milestone and is ready to validate in a Cloud environment where they can quickly make the changes they need
 * An intermediate model is one where an organization purchases a number of RDEs that will create a situation in which not every developer will have a dedicated environment, but there is a greater likelihood of an unused RDE being available.
 One strategy could be to allocate an RDE per scrum team or major feature.
 Internal processes may be used to coordinate usage of the environments.